near/docs/docs/2.develop/advanced/nft.md

 <hr class="subsection"/>

 ## Approving Users
 You can authorize other users to transfer an NFT you own.
 This is useful, for example, to enable listing your NFT in a marketplace.
-In such scenario, you **trust** that the marketplace will only transfer the NFT upon receiving a certain amount of money.
+In such scenario, you **trust** that the marketplace will only transfer the NFT upon receiving a certain amount of money in exchange.

 <Tabs className="language-tabs">
   <TabItem value="cli" label="NEAR CLI">